Most Durable Mattress You Can Buy for Yourself in 2024

 Some extremely high-end beds (think $10,000 or more) claim their beds last longer than 20 years.
 But realistically, it’s not worth spending thousands of dollars for a bed to last an extra ten years.
 It’s more reasonable to replace a regular-priced mattress every 10 years or so.

 Do firm mattresses last longer than soft ones?

-A common misconception is that firm mattresses last longer than soft ones.
+A common misconception is that a firm mattress will last longer than a soft one.
 However, this claim is untrue.
 A mattress’s lifespan depends on the type of mattress it is, the thickness of its foundation, and the quality of materials it contains.

 A soft mattress’s foundation layer should make up at least 50-percent of the mattress.
 If your bed is 12 inches thick, then the foundation should be at least 6 inches thick.
 Also, foam mattresses last longer than spring mattresses, which also helps your soft bed last.
 It’s important to prioritize your preferences when shopping for a mattress as well.

 Can I put a new mattress on an old base?

 It depends!
 Most mattress bases—box springs, slatted foundations, and solid foundations—last roughly 10 years, which is the same lifespan as most mattresses.
 Mattress foundations sag and become unsupportive with age, meaning they won’t support your new mattress properly and can void many mattress warranties.

 Say you buy your base at the same time as your mattress and then replace your mattress after 10 years.
 Putting a new mattress on that 10-year old base is a bad idea.
 But if your “old” mattress base is only 2 or 3 years old, then putting a new mattress on it is fine.

 Durability is a must when you purchase a new mattress.
 After all, you don’t want to invest in a bed only for it to start sagging after a few months.
 With our guide of the best mattresses that last for years, you can compare different models and mattress brands to see what’ll work for you!